Nikola Kalinić (basketball): Domestic leagues

+Coaching career

+After announcing the retirement from playing the professional basketball, Kalinić was appointed as an assistant coach of Crvena zvezda.

 Personal life

 Nikola is the son of former table tennis player Zoran Kalinić (born 1958), and Dragica (née Tošić), a former handball player.
 His older brother Uroš (b.
 1986) is a water polo player for Montpellier, while his sister Mina also played handball.
 The children in the family all once played ping pong and went to tennis school.

 Kalinić injured his chin during childhood, leaving a visibly deformed chin with surgery failing to fix it.
 He has said that he suffers no pain from it.